Securely Running Services with systemd on Linux

 Whether you're setting up Prometheus (as I am), or any other service, this guide offers a structured, secure, and repeatable approach to managing services on Linux.

-provides long-term reliability, security, and native integration with the operating system.
+Using systemd provides long-term reliability, security, and native integration with the operating system.
 Meanwhile, Docker is a great option for prototyping, experimenting, or running services in isolated, portable environments without installing binaries directly onto your system.

 Regardless of which route you choose, the core principles remain the same: